GRE Preparation: The Complete Study Plan & Time Management Guide

 Mastering verbal reasoning

-3. Common question types:
+Common question types include:

-• Main Idea/Primary Purpose
+• Main Idea/Primary Purpose – What is the passage about?

-• Inference (must be provable from text)
+• Inference – Answers must be provable from the text

 GRE Verbal isn't about knowing obscure words—it's about understanding how ideas connect and what the author implies.

-💡 Vocabulary building that works
+💡Vocabulary building that works

 Don't use flashcards for rote memorization.
 Instead: (1) Learn words in sentence context, (2) Group words by concept (e.g., "words meaning 'wordy'" = verbose, prolix, loquacious), (3) Use new words in writing, (4) Review missed vocabulary from practice questions.
+Combine these strategies with [spaced repetition](/blog/spaced-repetition-study-method) for optimal long-term retention.

 Conquering quantitative reasoning